-- The Toolbar gives access to the main functions of the tool.
-Their are usually present in one menu of the menu bar.
-Plug-ins may also add their own entries here. - The File Tree provides a tree-like structure of the source files involved in the current analysis, as well as the functions they contain.
-Plug-ins may also display specific information for each file and/or function. - The normalized and original source code views display the source code of the current selected element of the file tree and its normalised code (see Section 5.3).
-Left-clicking on an object (statement, left-value, etc) in the normalized source code view displays information about it in the "Information" page of the Messages View and displays the corresponding object of the original source view, while right-clicking on them open a contextual menu.
-Items of this menu depends of the kind of the selected object and of available plug-ins.
+The normalized and original source code views display the source code of the current selected element of the file tree and its normalized code (see Section 5.3).
+Left-clicking on an object (statement, left-value, etc) in the normalized source code view displays information about it in the "Information" page of the Messages View and displays the corresponding object of the original source view, while right-clicking on them opens a contextual menu.
+Items of this menu depend on the kind of the selected object and on plug-in availability.